 Forex Leverage Final Word

-If the position sizes and the pip values didn’t make sense to you, read the position sizing article.
+If the position sizes don’t make sense to you, read the position sizing article.

-If you do take multiple day trades, risking 1% of the account on each with small stop loss sizes, then you may need more than 50:1.
+If you take multiple day trades at the same time, risking 1% of the account on each with a small stop loss, then you may need more than 50:1.

-As you consider leverage and opening an account, I would also advise DO NOT take the deposit bonus that many brokers offer.
+As you consider leverage and opening an account, I would also advise NOT to take the deposit bonus that many brokers offer.
 This can seriously complicate withdrawals down the road.

 In this article, I used pip values for a US account and only used the EURUSD for simplicity.
 If you have another account currency, or you have a US account but trade currency pairs that don’t have the USD listed second (USD/JPY, for example) then the pips values will be different.
 Be sure to understand position sizing and pip values for all the different pairs that you opt to trade.